-These appetizers look really pretty when placed on a rectangular platter and sprinkled with chives. place them It’s a great way to get the party started!
+These Mac and Cheese Bites look really pretty when placed on a rectangular platter and sprinkled with chives.
+It's a great way to get the party started!
 HAPPY NEW YEAR!! xx

 - 1 tbsp (15 g) butter for greasing tins

 - 1 cup (140 g) tiny elbow macaroni